jlovs/git-scripts/readme.md

 - When feature is merged to master the branch is removed

 ### Commands ###
-Copy the contents of the bin directory into your `<git-install-dir>`/usr/bin directory.
+Copy the contents of the bin directory into your `<git-install-dir>`/usr/bin directory or runt the provided install.sh script in the bin directory - ./install.sh `<path-to-git-install-dir>`.
-The commands included can the be used as if they were normal git commands with auto-completion using the TAB-key.
+The commands included can then be used as if they were normal git commands with auto-completion using the TAB-key.

 #### git create-feature ####
 Creates a branch in root repository and all submodules based on the `<master-branch>` branch.
 Checks out the new branch and pushes it to the remote.
 All local changes will be cleared!